-Here’s a story of Toggl and remote work – why we love it, how we became its biggest advocates and why we’re never hiring the old way again.
+Here’s a story of Toggl Track and remote work – why we love it, how we became its biggest advocates and why we’re never hiring the old way again.

 As a plus, a case study on how to use Toggl Hire (our candidate sourcing tool of choice) to find and hire talented remote workers.

 There’s already a ton of material out there on the perks of working remotely, but here are the basics for the Doubting Thomases out there.
 First off – there’s no commuting.
 Besides saving time (at least 100 hours per year), it means less carbon pollution and better employee health.
 Remote work also increases productivity, decreases employee turnover and saves companies millions on overhead costs.